-Upper Entrance Gate is situated in the southeast, approximately 3 km away from Selcuk and the House of the Virgin Mary.
-The route leading to the entrance gate is referred to as the “back road,” which also leads to the Cave of the Seven Sleepers, located about 1.5 km from the turnoff.
+Upper Entrance Gate is situated in the southeast, approximately 3 km from Selcuk and the House of the Virgin Mary.
+The route leading to the entrance gate is called the “back road,” which also leads to the Cave of the Seven Sleepers, located about 1.5 km from the turnoff.
 Visitors can find a smaller parking area, a couple of restaurants, souvenir shops, and toilets near the upper entrance.
 The ticket office is located on the left, inside the entrance gate.

 How to go to Upper Gate Entrance?

-Unfortunately, there is no dolmuş (minibus) service available to/at the upper entrance.
-However, visitors can take a Selcuk-Ephesus dolmuş and disembark at the signposted turnoff for the Cave of the Seven Sleepers, or take a taxi or even a fayton.
-The back road offers a scenic drive, walk, or bicycle ride through farmland that features fields and peach trees.
+Unfortunately, no dolmuş (minibus) service is available to/at the upper entrance.
+However, visitors can take a Selcuk-Ephesus dolmuş and disembark at the signposted turnoff for the Cave of the Seven Sleepers or take a taxi or a fayton.
+The back road offers a scenic drive, walk, or bicycle ride through farmland with fields and peach trees.

 Lower Entrance Gate of Ephesus

 The lower Entrance Gate of the Ephesus archaeological site is situated at the northern end and is easily accessible by the road connecting Selcuk and the highway between Izmir and Kusadasi.
 It is now considered the primary entry point for most visitors, especially for those traveling by tour buses.
 The lower entrance is also the location of the dolmuş stop for transportation to and from Selcuk.
-Visitors can find many amenities at the lower entrance, such as a larger parking area, restrooms, a post office with an ATM, and a variety of cafes, restaurants, and souvenir shops.
-However, visitors should be prepared for larger crowds at the lower entrance compared to the upper entrance.
+Visitors can find many amenities at the lower entrance, such as a larger parking area, restrooms, a post office with an ATM, and various cafes, restaurants, and souvenir shops.
+However, visitors should be prepared for larger crowds at the lower entrance than at the upper entrance.

 How to go to Lower Gate Entrance?

-To access the lower entrance gate of Ephesus, there are various transportation options available.
-From Selcuk, you can take the Selcuk-Efes minibuses, walk, or hile a taxi.
-If you are traveling to Ephesus from Kusadasi, you can get off at the Ephesus junction and either walk or take a taxi to the lower entrance gate.
+To access Ephesus’s lower entrance gate, various transportation options are available.
+From Selcuk, you can take the Selcuk-Efes minibusses, walk, or hile a taxi.
+If traveling to Ephesus from Kusadasi, you can get off at the Ephesus junction and walk or take a taxi to the lower entrance gate.